 Check the Sound Quality

-Scale length is the distance between the bridge and the nut.
-The point between these two parts is where the string vibrates.
-Scale length is a vital component of an electric guitar or any fretted instrument for that matter, because it affects the tonal quality as well as playability of the instrument.
-The two very common types of scale lengths are Fender scale 25-1/2" (longer scale that provides higher string tension and a trebly sound) and Gibson scale 24-3/4" (shorter scale and easy to play, which provides lower string tension and produces a little thick and less trebly sound).
+The 2 common types of scale lengths are Fender scale 25-1/2" (longer scale that provides higher string tension and a trebly sound) and Gibson scale 24-3/4" (shorter scale and easy to play, which provides lower string tension and produces a little thick and less trebly sound).
 There are other scale lengths as well, but these two are the most preferred ones.

-A used electric guitar is a good option against buying a new one, not only because it costs less, but also because as a beginner you don't have to invest too much just for trying your hand at it.
-Furthermore, if you are amongst the few lucky buyers, you might get a piece that is rare or out of production.
+A used electric guitar costs less, and as a beginner you don't have to invest too much just for trying your hand at it, so a good option against buying a new one.
+If you are amongst the few lucky buyers, you might get a piece that is rare or out of production.
 Lastly, take your friend or someone knowledgeable in this field along to make the best buy.